At the President’s Side

 “So I just put my hand in front of the president and stopped him, and stood in front of him as we’re walking into the kitchen, figuring, ‘Well, if anyone was going to get shot, it better not be him.’”

 The rest of the short trip proceeded without incident, but the memory has stuck with Kaplan.
-“It was just like, ‘Wow, this is really taking my life down a totally different [path].’”
+“It was just like, ‘Wow, I can’t believe this is actually happening.’”

 After working as an intern for the Democratic National Committee as a college student, one thing led to another, and Kaplan eventually joined the Carter administration as a Schedule C appointee through the Department of Agriculture in mid-1980, the last year of the Carter’s term.
 His title, which he had a hand in inventing, was Assistant to the Special Assistant to the President.

-Although he was technically officed in the Executive Office Building, he spent much of his time next door in the White House proper.
-Workdays would go from 8:00 to 8:00, including weekends.
-When he wasn’t planning presidential exits, his responsibilities were often related to election strategy, although they weren’t exactly set in stone.
+Although he was technically officed in the Executive Office Building, he also spent time next door in the White House proper.
+Workdays were long and included weekends.
+When he wasn’t doing advance work, his responsibilities were often related to election strategy, although they weren’t exactly set in stone.

 “The best part of that job, and the thing I miss the most, is that every day I’d wake up not knowing what I was going to do that day,” Kaplan says.
 “Every morning, I’d read all the newspaper briefings that the president and other high-level people got.
 The White House Press Bureau would provide the summaries of all the TV stations, the news, the newspapers, the magazines, that kind of stuff.
 And based on that, I’d get my assignments on what to do: ‘This fire needs to be put out.
 You need to chase this down.’”